 Because of the complexity of the interference rule and also due to the usually highly intensive argument that the interference elicits, the Locker Room has multiple articles covering the different types of interference.
 This article will discuss retired runner interference.
 Interference by a retired runner does not happen often but when it does the effect is serious – the runner

-Offensive Team Personnel Interference Another type of uncommon interference is by offensive team personnel.
+Offensive Team Personnel Interference This article is the second one which discusses uncommon interference, the first of which is Interference by Retired Runner.
+Another type of uncommon interference is perpetrated by offensive team personnel.
 Who, exactly, are included as offensive team personnel for this rule?
-We have covered two examples above – a retired runner and a runner who has scored; it also includes all other offensive team personnel who are not the on-deck batter or active runners.
-Base coaches
+We have covered two examples above – a retired runner and a runner who has

 Still the same and still a Focus Item The college softball strike zone has not changed for a long time; it is still the zone explicitly described in rule 11.3.1 and in the diagrams on pages 106 and 107 in the NCAA rule book.
 For the last few years, the strike zone has remained an “In Focus” item in the

 From Referee.com, March 9, 2018 A few situations come up over the years that may leave you wondering whom to protect — batter or catcher?
 Is it catcher obstruction?
 Or batter interference?
 Or a collision?
 Having a firm grasp on whom to protect will allow you to make the calls and explain to questioning coaches.
 Protecting the catcher A left-handed